Inquisitive and 'always willing to help,' Abby Whitford, 10, will save lives after death

 Abby’s generosity will now help save lives.

-Her parents, Paul and Sarah, are working with Live On Nebraska to donate their daughter's organs.
-The girl died this week after she was struck by a vehicle in a crosswalk in downtown Papillion.
+Her parents, Paul and Sarah, are working with Live On Nebraska to donate their daughter’s organs.
+The girl died this week after she was struck by a vehicle in Papillion.

 Doug Lewis, owner and chief instructor of Omaha Tang Soo Do — a form of Korean martial arts — said the Whitford family’s decision was emotionally difficult but consistent with how Abby lived her life.

-"The fact that one child's unfortunate passing could then, however, mean someone else living — and not just one person, but maybe more — is just an overwhelming joy," Lewis said.
+“The fact that one child’s unfortunate passing could then, however, mean someone else living — and not just one person, but maybe more — is just an overwhelming joy.”

-She was ecstatic the day she received her first Tang Soo Do uniform — white top, white pants, white belt — Lewis said.
-The instructors like to joke that on that day, the kids become "marshmallows."
+She was ecstatic, Lewis said, on the day she received her first Tang Soo Do uniform — white top, white pants, white belt.
+The instructors like to joke that on that day, the kids become “marshmallows.”

 “Abby was just tickled pink,” Lewis said.

-But Abby's spirit was far from soft and squishy.
-In a photo from that day, Abby, donning her uniform, looks confident: her left fist rests against her hip as she thrusts her right fist into the air.
-Lewis described her as an inquisitive, energetic girl.
+But Abby’s spirit was far from soft and squishy.
+In a photo from that day, Abby, donning her uniform, looks confident: Her left fist rests against her hip as she thrusts her right fist into the air.
+Lewis described her as inquisitive and energetic .

 She began her martial arts career watching from the sidelines as her older brother, Connor, practiced.
 But after several months, Lewis said, Abby was ready to jump in.
 She never looked back.